I am America's real anchorman, America's truth detector, and America's Doctor of Democracy all combined as one harmless, lovable little fuzzball.

 Those do not even make up all of the state's yearly 200,000 violent acts that law enforcement knows about.

-Now, Iraq's judicial system seems a mess on the eve of the war.
+Now, Iraq's judicial system seems a mess.

-What would be the image of our golden state of California if we were reminded every morning quote, another 20 million spent today on housing our criminals.
+What would be the image of our golden state of California if we were reminded every morning, quote, another 20 million spent today on housing our criminals?

 Some of California's most recent prison scandals would be easy to sensationalize.